 If you're looking for extra support and guidance through a challenging situation or you're just ready to move in a new direction in your life, I look forward to working with you to achieve your goals.

-Please call or email Lori Olson, LCMHC for an individual, couples or family therapy consultation today.
+Please call Lori's reception team at 603-217-2755 or email Lori Olson, LCMHC.
 Find out what a humanistic experiential approach to therapy can do for you.
 Lori's training in clinical hypnosis includes instruction by Dr. Michael Yapko, a recognized psychologist, world leader, and writer about hypnosis.
+Lori has received neurofeedback training at the International Society of Neurofeedback and Research (ISNR) and taken courses for certification.
+Please note that the address and phone number in the video have been updated to the 603-217-2755 number.

 “Empowering clients to recognize and use more of their abilities or personal resources skillfully is the foremost goal of hypnotically based therapeutic interventions” Yapko, 2015